LouisPryer/paying-your-debts/README.md

-#HXConf-2016: Technical debt
+# HXConf-2016: Paying your debts

-Slides for my talk presented at Holiday Extras 2016 web conference.
+Slides for my talk on Technical Debt presented at Holiday Extras 2016 web conference.
-The focus is around the process of identifying technical debt, to raising awareness and how we commit to fixing the debt
+The focus is around the process of identifying technical debt, to raising awareness and how we commit to fixing the debt.

 ## How to get it running